Geodan/i3dm.export/README.md

 - {from.X}, {from.Y}, {to.X}, {to.Y} envelope of a tile

 ## History

+2022-08-09: release 2.1 use 1 geometric error as input parameter

 2022-08-08: release 2.0 adding 3D Tiles 1.1 Implicit Tiling.